 The issue might be that numerous youths who try these diets aren’t doing their research study through reputable, certified sources.
 They’re simply looking at photos on social media and attempting to mimic what they see without seeking advice from any professional sources about what is right for their particular bodies.

-Since fresh food has become a regular feature on social media platforms, issues that individuals’ health will suffer if they don’t follow suit have followed.
+Since freshly prepared food has become a regular feature on social media platforms, issues that individuals’ health will suffer if they don’t follow suit have followed.
 Yet some experts think social media isn’t entirely to blame.